Meng Gaofeng: Career

-On January 1, 2022, Meng Gaofeng challenged Wang Pengfei for the Wu Lin Feng World -65 kg title.
+On January 1, 2022, Meng challenged Wang Pengfei for the Wu Lin Feng World -65 kg title.
 He won the fight by decision after five rounds.

-Gaofeng took part in a one-day eight-man Wu Lin Feng World -67 kg tournament, which was held at Wu Lin Feng 2023: Chinese New Year on February 4, 2023.
+Meng took part in a one-day eight-man Wu Lin Feng World -67 kg tournament, which was held at Wu Lin Feng 2023: Chinese New Year on February 4, 2023.
 He faced Diego Freitas in the quarterfinals.
-Although he was able to beat Freitas by unanimous decision, Gaofeng lost the semifinal bout against Zhou Jiaqiang by decision.
+Although he was able to beat Freitas by unanimous decision, Meng lost the semifinal bout against Zhou Jiaqiang by decision.